Skip to content

 }

-In production environments, for security reasons, we typically do not retain SourceMap files.
-These files allow developers to map compressed or compiled code back to original source code, but if made public, they may expose the internal logic of applications, increasing security risks.
+In production environments, for security reasons, we usually do not retain SourceMap files.
+These files allow developers to map minified or compiled code back to the original source code, but if exposed, they may reveal the internal logic of the application, increasing security risks.

-Through these measures, you can maintain the convenience of debugging your application while effectively protecting your source code.
+Through these measures, you can maintain the convenience of application debugging while effectively protecting the security of the source code.

 = require('@cloudcare/webpack-plugin')